Historic Sites of Manitoba: Barker School / Sommerfeld School No. 2058 (RM of Rhineland)

 Principals | Vice-Principals | Teachers | Photos & Coordinates | Sources

-Known originally as Barker School when it was organized formally in February 1921, in Sommerfeld in the Municipality of Rhineland, it was renamed Sommerfeld School during the summer of 1923.
-Until 1940, when a new structure was constructed, the school occupied a private building that had operated in the community.
+Known originally as Barker School when it was organized formally in February 1921, along the eastern side of NW30-1-1 East of the Prime Meridian at Sommerfeld in the Municipality of Rhineland, it was renamed Sommerfeld School during the summer of 1923.
+The school occupied a private building that had operated in the community until 1940 when a new structure was constructed.
 In 1961, another school building was moved to the site from Lowe Farm for use as a second classroom.
 The two separate buildings were, for a time, identified as No. 1 South School and No. 2 North School.
-The district was dissolved in 1971 but one of the building continued to be used for elementary classes for another five years.
+The district was dissolved in 1971 but one of the building continued to be used for elementary classes until the summer of 1977.
 The second building was sold and moved out of the village.
 The remaining building was sold to the community in 1977 and used as a community centre.
 It now appears to be unused.

 Principals